Who Is This Credit Card Best For?

 - No security deposit required: Typically, if you have very poor or nonexistent credit, you have to opt for a secured credit card (for which you leave a security deposit that matches the credit limit), or you have to get someone to add you as an authorized user on their account.
 The Indigo Platinum Mastercard is a chance to get credit in your own name without having to put your own money down.

 - Choose your card design: If this is your first card or the only card you can get, you can at least choose a fun design such as a beach scene or cityscape to match your personality.

 - No bells and whistles: If you’re looking for any perks, you won’t find them on this card.
 Secured cards sometimes offer rewards like cash back, a lower introductory APR, and/or automatic credit increases or upgrades to an unsecured card as your credit improves.

-- A tight credit leash: You’ll start with just a $300 credit limit, which will be reduced by the amount of your annual fee (if any), and that’s all you’ll have for as long as the card is open.
+- A tight credit leash: You’ll start with just a $300 credit limit, which will be reduced by the amount of your annual fee ($75 the first year, $99 thereafter.), and that’s all you’ll have for as long as the card is open.
 That doesn’t give you much wiggle room as far as credit utilization goes, which you’ll need to keep on the lower side to see credit score progress.

 Your credit utilization is an important factor in your credit score.
 It’s calculated as the amount of debt you have divided by your credit limits.
 You want to keep it as low as possible—definitely below 30%.
 With this card’s credit limit capped at $300, you should aim to keep your balance under $100 throughout the billing cycle—even if pay your balance in full every month.